avincesmedile/YREC-Wrappers/modelgrid_tools/alternate_tools/README.md

 - Load and manipulate YREC model tracks for analysis.
 - Run YREC in batch mode for multiple models efficiently.

-These tools are ideal for research-level stellar modeling, especially when creating large grids or testing multiple physical assumptions.
+These tools are ideal for more experienced YREC users looking to improve workflow or run large grids of custom namelists and models.

 ---